Top 10 Deck Styles and How to Choose the Right One for Your Home

 Cons:

-• More complex and costly to build
+• More complex and costly to build than a platform deck

-• Requires more maintenance
+• Requires more ongoing maintenance

-• May need multiple sets of stairs
+• May need multiple stair sets

 3. Wraparound Deck